cultural-impact-of-warfare

 Origins in Feudal Japan

-Ninja (or shinobi) emerged during Japan’s turbulent Sengoku period (15th‑17th centuries), when espionage, sabotage, and guerrilla tactics were essential.
-Unlike the samurai, who adhered to strict codes of honor and formal combat, ninja prioritized pragmatism.
+Ninja (or shinobi) emerged during Japan’s turbulent Sengoku period (15th‑17th centuries), a time of constant warfare and political intrigue.
+Unlike the samurai, who adhered to strict codes of honor and formal combat, ninja prioritized pragmatism and survival.
 Their weaponry reflected this: tools designed for silent killing, escape, and multipurpose utility.
 Common items included shuriken (throwing stars), kunai (multi‑purpose digging and climbing tools), kusarigama (chain‑and‑sickle), blowguns, and various concealed blades.
+The ninja’s arsenal was not a fixed set of weapons but a flexible toolkit adapted to mission profiles.
+For instance, the kusarigama allowed a user to entangle a samurai’s sword before closing in with the sickle, neutralizing the reach advantage of the katana.
+Similarly, the shuriken, often thrown in a spread pattern, could distract or wound an opponent, creating an opening for escape or a finishing move.
+The Iga and Koga clans became particularly known for their innovative use of such tools.

 Separating Fact from Myth